 2. Trains: For longer-distance travel or to explore nearby cities, Liverpool's train services are an efficient option.
 The city's main station, Liverpool Lime Street, connects to other major cities in the UK.
 A single journey within the city typically costs around £2-£4 for students, while discount railcards can help save on longer trips.
 A weekly travel pass for unlimited travel within Liverpool costs around £25-£30.

 3. Cycling: Liverpool is becoming increasingly bike-friendly, with dedicated bike lanes and bike hire schemes such as Lime Bikes.
-The average cost for bike hire through the Lime app is about £1 to unlock the bike and then 15p per minute, or you can opt for monthly bike rental schemes that cost around £15-£25 per month.
+The average cost for bike hire through the Lime app is about £1 to unlock the bike and then £15 per minute, or you can opt for monthly bike rental schemes that cost around £15-£25 per month.

 Liverpool’s student lifestyle offers a wealth of opportunities to socialise and immerse yourself in local culture.
 Liverpool is home to a delicious food scene, offering a mix of cosy cafes, diverse restaurants, and lively pubs.
 Popular cafes like Bold Street Coffee serve great coffee and pastries, while restaurants like The Art School offer fine dining with a creative twist.
 For casual bites, try the iconic Cavern Quarter for a taste of Liverpool's music heritage and pub culture, with venues like the Philharmonic Pub serving classic British fare.
+Everything you need is close to your Liverpool Uni student accommodation.

 From trendy cafes and affordable eateries to buzzing nightlife spots like Concert Square, there’s always something to do.
 If you’re into unique experiences, Liverpool is known for its annual events, including the Liverpool International Music Festival and Baltic Weekender, which bring together students and locals alike.
 To make the most of your time in Liverpool, explore things to do in Liverpool, and don’t miss the chance to discover the best museums to visit in Liverpool.